Credit Cards For Temporary Residents

 Details

-• Receive $300 cashback upon spending $1,500 on eligible purchases within the initial 3 months after approval.
+• Receive $100 cashback when you spend $2,000 on eligible purchases within 3 months after approval.
 Terms and Conditions apply.

 Pros & cons